 I. Introduction: Car Insurance 101

 The basic concept of insurance is simple: You pay an insurance company money to guarantee that if your car is damaged or destroyed, your insurer will then pay to return it to its original condition, or else replace it.
 The same goes for coverage for physical injuries: The insurer guarantees that you will get the treatment you need to recover until you return to your original state of health.
+It’s important to purchase car insurance so that you’re not responsible for paying huge expenses out-of-pocket in order to repair or replace you car, or pay for medical bills in the event of injuries sustained in a car accident.

 If only it were that simple in the real world!
 Complexities can arise when you and the insurer try to assess the “fair market value” of your vehicle or when your health and well-being are called into question.
-When it comes to insurance coverage for yourself and your property, much is subjective, whether it’s the exact value of your lightly-used automobile or how much discomfort you’re feeling and how much your medical claim is really worth.
+When it comes to insurance coverage for yourself and your property, much is subjective, whether it’s the exact value of your lightly-used car or how much discomfort you’re feeling and how much your medical claim is really worth.
 These are just a few examples of the curveballs insurance companies might throw your way – this guide is designed to teach you how to handle these and many other situations; with this knowledge, you’ll save the most money and make the most effective use of your time.

 A. Ask Around